 Role based emails

 These emails belong to a position or a group of people within an organization.
-You will easily recognize them, as their format is usually: [email protected], [email protected], [email protected], or [email protected]
+You will easily recognize them, as their format is usually: sales@, info@, team@, or contact@.

 Spam traps are abandoned and repurposed email addresses.
 Email Service Providers (ESPs) and blacklist providers turn these addresses into traps for spammers.
 They don’t belong to real people and their sole purpose is to lure in spam senders.